 One thing about technology is change.
-Over the years we have seen MTN introducing more and more services which will be of benefit to its customers.
+Over the years we have seen MTN introducing more and more services that will be of benefit to its customers.

 There are times we run off data on our MTN network and need to process things online as soon as possible.

-MTN has observed the difficulties its loyal customers are going through and decide to introduce the Xtrabyte package.
+MTN has observed the difficulties its loyal customers are going through and decided to introduce the Xtrabyte package.

 The MTN Xtrabyte package allows MTN customers to borrow data for browsing the internet and for downloading too.

-The eligible data customers will be repaid via airtime – base on data price equivalent on the customer next recharge
+The eligible data customers will be repaid via airtime – based on data price equivalent to the customer’s next recharge